-๐ฒ๐ผ Malawi visa for Brazil citizens
+๐ฒ๐ผ Malawi visa for Brazilians

 Brazil passport holders must apply for a visa at a Malawi consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.